miccai-ultrasound/miccai-ultrasound.github.io/asmus22.md

 **The full day ASMUS workshop will take place on September 18th 2022, and include live practical technology demonstrations, paper presentations, Q&A sessions, and keynote talks.**

-This year's ASMUS will feature 2 [keynotes](#keynote-speakers), 3 live demonstrations, and nearly 20 presentations on cutting edge research from international academics and industry leaders.
+This year's ASMUS will feature 2 [keynotes](#keynote-speakers), a full session of live demonstrations, and nearly 20 presentations on cutting edge research from international academics and industry leaders.
 The full program is available [here](/files/program2022.pdf ':ignore').

 ASMUS 2022 aims to provide an intellectually stimulating forum to bring together the international MICCAI research community working towards the next generation of medical ultrasound imaging methods, systems and practices.